refinedev/refine/documentation/docs/useSelect.md

 const { selectProps } = useSelect({
     resource: "categories",
     //highlight-next-line
-    filters: { id: ["1", "2"] },
+    filters: { isActive: true },
 });
 ```

 It allows us to add some filters while fetching the data.
+For example, if you want to list only active records.

 ### `sort`